OVERLORD7F/SVMU/README.md

 # do not specify JWT tag with your key!
 api_key =

+#skip start up splash screen (ASCII art)
+skip_startup_splash = no

+#loads this profile on utility startup by default
+#only one profile could be loaded by default
+load_by_default = false

 [Data_Pool]
 #Data pool which will be used for utility operations
 #(Targeted storage for new vDisks)
 data_pool_uuid =

+[VM_Options]
+#Select interface which will be used in virtual disk creation.
+#Available options: virtio / ide / scsi / sata
+disk_interface = virtio

+#Select allocation type for virtual disks
+#Available options: none / falloc / full / metadata
+preallocation = falloc

+#Specify uuid of iso you wish to automatically mount to Virtual Machines during operations (Courses)
+#This step is skipped if "none" provided
+iso_uuid = none

+[Courses-Space-VM]
+#Set vDisk size for "Prepare VMs for Courses" option
+disk1 =
+disk2 =
+disk3 =

 [VM_List]
 #Selected VMs which will be used for utility operations